tim-hub/generals.io-python-bot-TNT/README.md

 0. requirements: `pip install -r requirements.txt`
 0. set the `USER_ID, USER_NAME, GAME_ID (for custom game)` in **config.py.example**  (as for how to get USER_ID of generals io, you can visit dev.generals.io)
 1. and rename it to `config.py`
-1. choose the bot, for example `python bot_TNT.py`
+1. choose the bot to run, for example `python bot_TNT.py`

 ## Credits
 [toshima's generals io client](https://github.com/toshima/generalsio)